-Jennifer Martinez was a legal intern with the Addiction and Public Policy Initiative at the O’Neill Institute.
+Jennifer A. Martinez is a legal fellow with the Addiction and Public Policy Initiative at the O’Neill Institute.

 Explore our experts